Romney, Hythe and Dymchurch Railway: Ownership

 The railway is owned by Romney, Hythe & Dymchurch Railway PLC, which was originally incorporated as a private limited company on 15 November 1971 under the name RH&D Light Railway Holding Company Limited, adopting its present title on re-registration as a "new" public limited company under Section 8(3) of the Companies Act 1980 on 10 May 1982.
 Its shareholders (of whom there are now over a thousand) travel free of charge on trains, but receive no financial dividend on their shareholdings, instead re-investing all operating profit back into the company.
 By 14 June 2015 there were 25 "Gold Medallion" shareholders owning 5,000 or more shares each and 119 "Silver Medallion" shareholders owning between 500 and 4,999 shares each.
 The remaining shareholders owned between 100 and 499 shares each.
 The PLC's issued and fully paid share capital at that date was £508,858 in £1 Ordinary Shares.

 Shares in the PLC remain available to the public at a cost of £4 each.
 The minimum holding is 100 shares, but above this number potential shareholders may purchase any amount.
 The two largest shareholders in the PLC are the Romney, Hythe & Dymchurch Railway Association with 78,604 shares (15.45%) and the estate of the late Sir William McAlpine (leader of the group which saved the railway from closure in 1972) which holds 38,837 (7.63%).
-The PLC controls the entire share capital of the older statutory Romney, Hythe & Dymchurch Light Railway Company, incorporated by The Romney, Hythe & Dymchurch Light Railway Order 1926.
-It acquired a controlling interest in the Statutory Company on 14 February 1972 for £106,947.64 when it purchased 50,447 of the 51,000 Statutory Company shares then in issue.
+The PLC controls the entire share capital of the older statutory Romney, Hythe and Dymchurch Light Railway Company, incorporated by The Romney, Hythe and Dymchurch Light Railway Order 1926.
+It acquired a controlling interest in the statutory company on 14 February 1972 for £106,947.64 when it purchased 50,447 of the 51,000 Statutory Company shares then in issue.
 Since February 1972 it has bought out all of the minority shareholders in the Statutory Company which is now a wholly owned subsidiary.